David J. Osiecki, President, Scopelitis Transportation and Consulting

 P. Sean Garney, Vice President, Scopelitis Transportation Consulting

 Garney earned a Masters of Transportation Policy, Operations & Logistics from George Mason University and a Bachelor’s in Public Relations from State University of New York at Oswego.
-He is an active member several motor carrier industry associations and serves on several local citizen advisory boards focused on transportation.
+He is an active member several motor carrier industry associations and several local citizen advisory boards focused on transportation.
+Sean lives in Sioux Falls, South Dakota with his wife and two children.